 Though we don't give out specific names of our sources, Rentometer collects rental listing data and rent data from a variety of sources including bulk syndicated data, our proprietary rental data survey, and user-generated input and listings of rental data.
 New data is added every day including new records and updates of existing records as they become available.

 Bathroom count is not always included in the rent data that we capture, so we can’t offer this as a filter at this time.
 However, we do provide bathroom information in the sample listings (when it’s available), so once you run the report you can see the bathroom counts in the listings.
 Also, you can manually filter by bathroom these two ways: 1.
-Downland the report to CSV and filter by bathroom count in Excel (CSV link is directly under map) or 2.
+Downland the report to CSV and filter by bathroom count in Excel (CSV link is directly under the map) or 2.
 Click on the small gray arrows on the data headers in the sample listings (directly below map).
-If you click on these arrows, you can sort the sample data by bathroom (and all the other header categories like sq. footage, listing date, etc.).
+If you click on these arrows, you can sort the sample data by the bathroom (and all the other header categories like sq. footage, listing date, etc.).

 15. Does Rentometer have rent data for every state in the U.S.?
 How about Canada?